gaeperez/bew/README.md

 # What is BEW?
 Biofilms Experiment Workbench (BEW) is a novel software workbench for the operation and analysis of Biofilms experimental data.
+This application is part of an end-of-degree project.
 BEW enables **full management and analysis of Experiments and Inter-Lab Experiments**.

 Users can perfom routine data management as well as data analysis namely: